zarvis-ai/community/docs/getting_started/buildpacks.rst

 ===============================

-When your project does not have skaffold.yaml_ or Dockerfile_, Zarvis automatically build project using Buildpacks_.
+When your project does not have skaffold.yaml_ or Dockerfile_, Zarvis automatically builds the project using Buildpacks_.

 #.
 Connect your Github project.
 #.
-Select branch and deploy in 'Deploy' tab.
+Select a branch and deploy in the 'Deploy' tab.
 #.
-Zarvis automatically build and deploy to staging.
+Zarvis automatically builds and deploys to staging.
 #.
 Optionally, promote to production and get production url.
 #.
 Optionally, configure access control in 'Setting' tab.